vistarsvo/simhash/README.md

 SimHashPHP
 ==========

-> This is the second version of SimHashPHP.
-If you are using the version 1 and don't want to
+> This is the another version of SimHashPHP.
+The fork.
+The original version is [here](https://github.com/tgalopin/simhashphp)
-> update your code, please refer to the `1.0-security` branch (https://github.com/tgalopin/SimHashPhp/tree/1.0-security).
-> The 1.0 branch will be maintained until the release of a v3 but only the v2 will have lastest features.

 What is SimHashPHP ?
 --------------------